 There are three account-types available on the IRESS side of the operation and two on the MT4 side.

-The Professional account is the “basic” option on IRESS.
+The Standard account is the “basic” option on IRESS.
 It requires a minimum deposit of $1,000 and it comes with a bunch of additional fees, which can be eliminated by reaching certain commission-targets.

 The other two accounts are Platinum and Premier.
 The minimum deposits on these are $25,000 and $50,000 respectively.